solinumasso/soliguide-os/docs/index.md

 - [x] We should be able to deploy hotfixes and test features without interfering with each other.
 - [x] We should be able to deploy to production multiple features in a bulk while developing and testing other features.
 - [x] We should be able to review code easily before merging a feature.
-- [x] We should be able to add commentary to the code when it’s not clear enough.
+- [x] We should be able to add comments to the code when it’s not clear enough.

 # B. The workflow